typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

 title: Introduction to Grakn
 keywords: getting started
 last_updated: September 2017
-summary: This is a brief introduction to what a knowledge graphd system is, what is GRAKN and the broad topics that will be covered into the Grakn Academy.
+summary: This is a brief introduction to what a knowledge graph system is, what is GRAKN and the broad topics that will be covered into the Grakn Academy.
 tags: [getting-started]
 sidebar: academy_sidebar
 permalink: ./academy/grakn-intro.html